Contents

 Washington state is home to three universities that offer master’s degrees in communication: Gonzaga University, University of Washington, and Washington State University.
-All together, these schools have seven degree programs to choose from, including three campus-based options, three online master’s in communication programs, and one program that is primarily online with the option to attend a limit number of in-person sessions (classified as an hybrid-online program on this site).
+All together, these schools have eight degree programs to choose from, including four campus-based options, three online master’s in communication programs, and one program that is primarily online with the option to attend a limit number of in-person sessions (classified as an hybrid-online program on this site).
 They also give students the opportunity to specialize in a number of different areas, such as organizational communication, strategic communication, digital media, global leadership, media and health promotion, or science and environmental communication.

 The three schools listed above are all non-profit institutions accredited by the Northwest Commission on Colleges and Universities (NWCCU).